chrisant996/clink/docs/clink.md

 The easiest way to configure Clink is to use Clink's `set` command line option.
 This can list, query, and set Clink's settings.
 Run `clink set --help` from a Clink-installed cmd.exe process to learn more both about how to use it and to get descriptions for Clink's various options.

-The following table describes the available Clink settings;
+The following table describes the available Clink settings:

 Name                         | Description
 :--:                         | -----------